pp4rs/2024-uzh-installation-guide/docs/webscraping_drivers.md

 The expected output is `ChromeDriver 92.0.4515.107`.

 It **is important** that the version numbers (i.e the '92.xxx' part) match between Google Chrome and Chromedriver.

+!!! warning "Security and Privacy Settings"

+    When you try and run the `chromedriver --version` command, a popup window may emerge warning you that chromedriver cannot be opened because the developer cannot be verified.

+    If this happens, click 'Cancel' and read on.

+    Go to System Preferences > Security & Privacy > Allow apps downloaded from > "Always allow" next to chromedriver.

+    Now try again.

 ## Linux Users